-On everything around us, in the night and in the day, There is written this expression: "All this life must pass away."
-Yet it dieth not, but changes-changes through its joy or strife, And through all its many changes, gains a higher phase of life. o Life is passing, 'tis not dying I it is born for nobler spheres, Where the angels sweet replying, drieth all the stream of tears.
+On everything around us, in the night and in the day, There is written this expression: "All this higher phase of life.
+Life is passing, 'tis not dying ! it is born for nobler spheres, Where the angels sweet replying, drieth all the stream of tears.